tock/tock/doc/wg/README.md

 groups.
 The Core Working Group, like other working groups, establishes its own rules for deciding how to accept contributions as well as how to establish and disband working groups.

-The Core Working Group's duties are:

-- Managing and overseeing code, documentation, testing, and releases for the Tock project.
-  - Defining and communicating overall project goals and direction.
-  - Establishing and delegating responsibility over components and subprojects to working groups.
-  - Ensuring that working groups have the people and resources needed to accomplish their work.
-  - Ensuring working groups are accountable to their delegated responsibilities and the project as a whole.
-  - Coordinating decisions including (but not limited to) code, documentation, testing, and releases that affect purviews delegated to more than one working group.
-  - Facilitating communication channels and consensus among working groups.
-  - Coordinating project-wide changes to teams, structures, or processes.

 Existing Working Groups
 -----------------------